 Students may withdraw from a course within the first seven calendar days of the course without academic penalty.
 Courses from which a student withdraws during the second to fourth week of the course will be recorded with a grade of "W." After week four, courses dropped will incur an "F" unless a student can document extenuating circumstances.

-For information about tuition refunds see the Financial Information section of this Graduate Catalogue.
+Students must follow the appropriate procedures for dropping a course by completing the Drop/Add form available on the University's intranet.
+For information about tuition refunds see the Financial Information section of this Catalogue.